Anti-Bihari sentiment: Other consequences

 Since November 2005, there has been a significant fall in the number of migrant workers in many parts of India.
-After the early 2008 migrant crisis and bombing of the Bhojpuri cinema hall in Punjab, Biharis have decided to stay away from states of the North East and Punjab.
-Culturally, Biharis appear to have rejected a film based heavily on Punjabi culture.
-In August 2008, a film called Singh Is Kinng starring Akshay Kumar which was a superhit in India, flopped in Bihar.
-Bihar has been where Akshay Kumar's films, from Jaanwar to Hey Babyy, have acquired a blockbuster status.
-In this case, the heavy usage of Punjabi language, culture was said to be the main cause of the movie being rejected by Bihari audiences.
+After the early 2008 migrant crisis and bombing of a Bhojpuri cinema hall in Punjab, Biharis decided to stay away from states of the North East and Punjab.
+Culturally, Biharis appear to reject films based heavily on Punjabi culture.
+In August 2008, the film Singh Is Kinng starring Akshay Kumar, which was a success in India, flopped in Bihar.
+Akshay Kumar’s films, such as Jaanwar and Heyy Babyy, have traditionally performed well in Bihar.
+In this case, however, the film’s heavy use of Punjabi language and cultural references was said to be the main reason it failed to connect with the Bihari audience.